ermcconihe/pHigment/README.md

 7. Respray again from 1 foot, focusing on the edges of the biomaterial
 8. Dry the biomaterial with your chosen method, no part of it should feel wet when done
 9. Final product should be face mask consistency, paper-like and smooth
-10. Peel the biomaterial carfully off of your surface
+10. Peel the biomaterial carefully off of your surface

 **Cutting the Biomaterial**
 1. Gather a sheet of the double-sided sticky paper